shaheerahmed-sid/bio-digital-health-interface/README.md

 ⚠️ Caution

-Like all predictive models, this tool can make mistakes — results are not 100% accurate.
+Like all predictive models, this tool can make mistakes.
+Results are not 100% accurate.
 Think of it as a smart friend who’s usually right, but sometimes insists pineapple belongs on pizza.
 Always consult professional medical advice for real health decisions.

 👨‍💻 The Dream Team